What IS content marketing, and how is it going to put money in your pocket?

 - 57 percent of businesses have acquired a customer through their company blog.

-- Inbound marketing costs 65 percent less per lead than traditional, outbound marketing.
+- Content marketing (also called inbound marketing) costs 65 percent less per lead than traditional, outbound marketing.

 The more helpful content you share, the better.
 Websites with 401 to 1,000 pages get 600 percent more leads than those with 51 to 100 pages.
 A website with 1,000 pages or pieces of content on it is like a boat with 1,000 fishing lines over the side.
 It’s much more likely to catch fish than one with 10 or 20 lines.